[CW: Depression, SI]

 It’s often unclear what was actually happening to him.
 Clara’s diary says things like nervous attacks, attacks of the hearing, and melancholy.
 Or just simply “unwell.”
 What is clear—Clara was very stressed by his condition, it weighed on her heavily.
 He was often bed bound or unable to leave the house or work.
 And it got worse.

 In 1850, the Schumanns moved to Dusseldorf when Robert was appointed director of the symphony.
-They seem to have hoped this would heal his health.
+They seem to have hoped this would heal him.
 It didn’t, of course.
 For two years in a row, Clara writes he was “unwell” on his birthday.
-This word “unwell” could’ve described many things.
+This word “unwell” could’ve described many things, including drunk or hungover.
 I suspect, it meant something severe, even debilitating.
+As in laid out with suicidal thoughts and self-medicating with alcohol.

 The fall of 1852, Robert was “melancholy” and missed the first two subscription concerts of the season.
 They were conducted by the chorus master, (who would be promoted to replace him the next year when Robert was let go from his post.)
 Robert’s health improved surprisingly over the summer of 1853, and Clara clung to optimism that Robert’s health was improving.